Southern Airways Flight 242: NTSB investigation and final report

 As per standard emergency procedure, the flight attendants removed their shoes and ordered passengers to do likewise.
 This policy was due to the possibility of high heels causing damage to evacuation slides.
 This resulted in a number of people sustaining lacerations and bruises to their feet that would have been unlikely to have occurred otherwise, but since the attendants did not know the exact circumstances of the crash, they simply followed by-the-book emergency directions.
 The NTSB believed that the pilots should have informed the flight attendants and crew to cushion themselves with blankets, coats, and pillows, and not remove their shoes.

-The cockpit voice recorder (CVR) data indicated at least two interruptions to power, one lasting for 15 seconds and the other almost two minutes following the complete loss of engine thrust until the crew switched to backup battery power.
-The best chance for a (reasonably) safe landing would have been at Dobbins Air Force Base in Marietta, Georgia, but why the crew did not attempt it is unclear due to the two-minute gap in CVR data.
-Lacking CVR data, the NTSB concluded that it was most likely that the pilots turned away from Dobbins due to a combination of poor visibility and loss of electrical power, forcing the crew to turn the plane so they could maintain visual flight conditions.
+The cockpit voice recorder (CVR) data indicated at least two interruptions to power, one lasting for 15 seconds and the other almost 2 minutes following the complete loss of engine thrust until the crew switched to backup battery power.
+The best chance for a (reasonably) safe landing would have been at Dobbins Air Force Base in Marietta, Georgia, but why the crew did not attempt it is unclear because of the two-minute gap in CVR data.
+Lacking CVR data, the NTSB concluded that it was most likely that the pilots turned away from Dobbins for a combination of poor visibility and loss of electrical power, forcing the crew to turn the plane so they could maintain visual flight conditions.

-The NTSB also included these contributing factors:the failure of the company's dispatching system to provide the flight crew with up-to-date severe weather information pertaining to the aircraft's intended route of flight, the captain's reliance on airborne weather radar for penetration of thunderstorm areas, and limitations in the Federal Aviation Administration's air traffic control system, which precluded the timely dissemination of real-time hazardous weather information to the flight crew.
+The NTSB also included these contributing factors:"the failure of the company's dispatching system to provide the flight crew with up-to-date severe weather information pertaining to the aircraft's intended route of flight, the captain's reliance on airborne weather radar for penetration of thunderstorm areas, and limitations in the Federal Aviation Administration's air traffic control system, which precluded the timely dissemination of real-time hazardous weather information to the flight crew."

 Moreover, the crew had no training for a situation that involved total loss of engine thrust, nor did Southern Airways require such training.
 FAA regulations had no such requirement either, because the possibility of complete failure of all engines on a jet-powered carrier aircraft was deemed so remote as to not require training or special procedures; the NTSB could not find a recorded instance prior to Flight 242 of a commercial jet aircraft experiencing such an emergency.
 (While other significant incidents involving loss of all engines in flight have occurred, including the Gimli Glider, Scandinavian Airlines Flight 751, and the Miracle on the Hudson, these happened after Flight 242's unpowered landing event in 1977.)